nrfconnect/sdk-nrf/applications/matter_bridge/README.rst

 * Bluetooth LE bridged device - This configuration allows to connect a real peripheral Bluetooth LE device to the Matter bridge and represent its functionalities using :ref:`Matter Data Model <ug_matter_overview_data_model>`.
   The application supports the following Bluetooth LE services:

-  * Nordic Semiconductor's :ref:`LED Button Service <lbs_readme>` - represented by the Matter On/Off Light device type.
+  * Nordic Semiconductor's :ref:`LED Button Service <lbs_readme>` - represented by the Matter On/Off Light and Generic Switch device types.
   * Zephyr's :ref:`Environmental Sensing Service <peripheral_esp>` - represented by the Matter Temperature Sensor and Humidity Sensor device types.

 Depending on the bridged device you want to support in your application, :ref:`enable it using the appropriate Kconfig option <matter_bridge_app_bridged_support_configs>`.